DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - The Tome of Strahd.md

 If the players describe Madam Eva’s reading to her—specifically by mentioning an item “kept under lock and key” or “with the bones of an ancient enemy,” Lady Wachter instantly realizes that they are referring to the magical book locked in the trunk in the closet of <span class="citation">N4o.
 Master Bedroom (p.
 113)</span> and promises to deliver it to them once they fulfill their end of the bargain.

 If the players refuse her bargain, Lady Wachter takes no action to resist them, but will not disclose the Tome’s location under any circumstances, even under threat of physical harm.
 She remains cold and unhelpful toward the players for the remainder of the adventure (though she takes no actual hostile action against them), until and unless they restore the soul of her daughter, Stella.
 (See [[Arc I - The Lost Soul]] for more information.)

+***Milestone.*** Obtaining the *Tome* completes a story milestone.
+If the players obtain the *Tome* from Lady Wachter, award each player 750 XP.
 # D3.
 Unlocking the Tome
 The *Tome of Strahd* is kept closed by a locked steel clasp enchanted with an *arcane lock* spell cast at 5th level.
 The pass phrase to suppress it is "I come in Dostron's memory."
 (Only Strahd and his eldest bride, Sasha Ivliskova, know this pass phrase.
 See [[Arc L - Dinner with Strahd]] for more information about Sasha Ivliskova.)

 The clasp ordinarily takes a successful DC 15 Strength check to break, but requires a successful DC 25 Strength check instead while under the effects of the spell.
 Similarly, the lock itself ordinarily requires a DC 15 Dexterity (Thieves’ Tools) check to open, but requires a successful DC 25 Dexterity (Thieves’ Tools) check instead while under the effects of the spell.
 An attempt to pick the lock takes 1 minute to complete.

-The lock is also enchanted with a magical trap.
-A character that fails to break, pick, or dispel the lock must make a DC 19 Constitution saving throw, taking 10 (3d6) necrotic damage on a failure or half as much on a success.
 ## Reading the Tome
 Once successfully opened, the contents of the *Tome* now read as follows: <sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/i4euxw/plaything_of_darkness_a_philosophy_students_take/">6</a></sup>